pranav1468/Assignment4/README.md

 * Each stage runs independently, so you can test modules individually (e.g., run only Model Training or Evaluation).
 * YAML-driven configuration allows flexible tuning without modifying the source code.
 * The modular design makes it easy to extend with new algorithms, validation methods, or deployment steps later.

-Would you like me to extend this with an **“Evaluation and SHAP Explanations”** section at the end — showing how SHAP is integrated for feature importance (like in your AdaBoost version)?
-It’ll make your README complete and ready for GitHub portfolio presentation.